-The Greater Newcastle Metropolitan Plan estimates that Maitland will deliver a significant proportion of greenfield housing target for the metropolitan area and it also requires local council to consider all existing residential release areas and urban renewal opportunities prior to identifying new release areas.
-In addition, the draft Hunter Regional Plan acknowledges for a growing Maitland, uncoordinated provision of services and infrastructure is not sustainable, efficient, cost effective nor equitable.
-It seeks to understand supply through the various stages from strategic planning to housing construction.
+The Hunter Regional Plan estimates that Maitland will deliver a significant proportion of greenfield housing target for the Hunter region and Greater Newcastle district, respectively 25% and 29%.
+The Plan also requires local council to consider all existing residential release areas and urban renewal opportunities prior to identifying new release areas.
+In addition, delays in planning and servicing new release areas, combined with uncoordinated provision of services and infrastructure is a significant constraint on the delivery of greenfield housing.